Classical actions of quantum permutation groups: Quantum permutations: the ergodic case

 \begin{prop} Let $X$ be a finite space with an ergodic action of $S_{N}^{+}$ for $N\geqslant 4$.
 If the spectrum of the action is contained in $\{0, 1\}$, then either $X$ is a point with the trivial action, or $X$ has $N$ points and the action is the standard one. \end{prop}

 \begin{proof} The action is trivial if and only if its spectrum is $\{0\}$, and we will exclude that case from now on.
-We first assume that the spectrum of the action is $\{0, 1\}$.
 Consider the restricted action of $S_{N}$ on $X$.
 Because the irreducible representations $\rho_{0}$ and $\rho_{1}$ of $S_{N}^{+}$ are still irreducible when restricted to $S_{N}$, the spectral decomposition of the restricted action of $S_{N}$ is the same as that of the action of $S_{N}^{+}$.
 In particular, $\rho_{0}$ has multiplicity one, hence the action is ergodic, which in that case is equivalent to being transitive.
 Moreover, the multiplicity of $u^{1}$ is bounded by its dimension, which is $N-1$, so that the cardinality of $X$ equals $1 + m(N-1)$, with $0\leqslant m\leqslant N-1$.
-If $k = 0$, then this is the trivial action and otherwise Proposition \ref{prop:finiteactionclassical} asserts that $m = 1$.
-We then conclude by Lemma \ref{lem:standard}. \end{proof}
+If $k = 0$, then this is the trivial action and otherwise Proposition~\ref{prop:finiteactionclassical} asserts that $m = 1$.
+We then conclude by Lemma~\ref{lem:standard}. \end{proof}

-Before going further, let us record an extension of Proposition \ref{prop:finiteaction} which will be useful later on.
+Before going further, let us record an extension of Proposition~\ref{prop:finiteaction} which will be useful later on.

 \begin{cor} Let $X$ be a finite space with an ergodic action of $S_{N}^{+}$ for $N\geqslant 4$.
 If the spectrum of the action is contained in $\{0, 1, k\}$ for some $k > 1$, then either $X$ is a point with the trivial action, or $X$ has $N$ points and the action is the standard one. \end{cor}